Project-alphaa/Slenderman/README.md

 ### **📘 Description**

-**Terrifying Encounter:** Slenders, the entities, have descended upon your world.
-With their unnaturally long limbs and hauntingly blank visage, They'll stalk you as you navigate the endless landscapes of Minecraft.
+**Terrifying Encounter:** Slenders, eerie entities, have descended upon your world.
+With their unnaturally long limbs and hauntingly blank visage, they will stalk you as you navigate the endless landscapes of Minecraft.
 Can you escape their relentless chase?

-**Multiplayer Madness:** Want to share the terror with your friends?
-The Slenders offers a multiplayer experience that will have you and your buddies working together to outsmart and escape the ever-present threat of the Slenders.
+**Multiplayer Madness:** Looking to share the horror with your friends?
+The Slenders mod offers a multiplayer experience that will have you and your buddies working together to outsmart and escape the ever-present threat of the Slenderman.

-Survive on a custom map:
+**Survive on a custom map:**
 <br>
 [Map Image](https://jamboard.google.com/d/1X6S7mMrVR1SYTtt0bWFzHFz30wxd17ZK0niKRrKpuTU/edit?usp=sharing)
 <br>